+The Board has established an Audit and Risk Management Committee, which is comprised of a majority of independent Directors and is chaired by an independent Director.
 The Board has delegated to the Audit and Risk Management Committee the primary responsibility for ensuring that risks are identified and monitored.
 The Audit and Risk Management Committee has in turn required management to design and implement a risk management and control system to manage the Company's material business risks.
 The Company's Risk Management Policy deals with the management and oversight of material business risks and provides the guiding principle for management in the identification of risks across the organisation as a whole, and within individual business units.
 The Audit and Risk Management Committee reviews the risk management framework at least annually.
-The annual review last took place on 24 August 2015.
+The annual review last took place on 22 August 2017.